Posts about marketing

 I would imagine marketers would claim they “partner” yada yada yada (and sometimes it actual seems to happen, but not often).
 As a consumer it sure looks to me like companies outsource marketing to ad agencies that come up with marketing plans that are not in harmony with the real company at all.
 I can understand putting a positive spin on things, but so much marketing is just completely at odds with how the company operates.

 Treating a marketing message as something separate from management is a serious problem.
-When your marking message says one thing and your customers get something else that is a problem.
+When your marketing message says one thing and your customers get something else that is a problem.
 I think the message is often based on what the executives wish the company was (and the outsourced marketers think it should be), but it isn’t the customer experience the management system provides.

 If you believe the vision of your marketing then make sure your organization has embraced those principles.
 I think, often, companies would be wise to follow the vision their marketers came up with.
 But instead they tell customers to expect one thing and manage the organization to provide something else.
 I just don’t see how that is sensible.